cacao-org/cacao/AOloopControl/examples/README.md

 │   └── simLHS                         -> (optional) Linear Hardware Simulation files
 ~~~

+---

 # 2. Selecting a cacao example

 We define **rootworkdir** as the work directory under which the cacao example is run.
 All directory paths are relative to **rootworkdir**, which will be omitted for convenience.

-User should have read and write permission in **roorworkdir**.
+:warning: You need to have read and write permission in **rootworkdir**.

 First, copy the example configuration directory to the work directory :